CommonGarden/Grow-IoT/README.md

 There is much more work to do with regards to phases.

 ## Growfiles
-You can combine targets, cycles, phases, and metadata into a Growfile.
+You can combine targets, cycles, phases, and metadata into a Growfile!

 For example:

 ```javascript
 module.exports = {